-The rise of social media has presented brands with a new, more direct way of communicating with its customers.
-Instead of planning ad campaigns months in advance, brands can now react to trending topics in real time, weigh in on current events and just be in touch with the world.
-Social media advertising done badly is like throwing money down the rabbit hole.
+The rise of social media has presented brands with a new, more direct way of communicating with their customers.
+Instead of planning ad campaigns months in advance, brands can now react to trending topics in real-time, weigh in on current events and just be in touch with the world.
+Unfortunately, social media advertising done poorly is like throwing money down the rabbit hole.

 According to a recent study from Sprout Social, making fun of customers is the worst offense brands can commit on social media.
-Brands should also refrain from talking politics, using slang or bashing competitors, as all these things are considered annoying by the majority of their customers.
+Brands should also refrain from talking politics, using slang, or bashing competitors, as all these things are considered annoying by most of their customers.

 Fear not if you’ve made these mistakes in the past: